get to know us

 Abigail Wolf

 Abby’s love of gardening began as a child in her grandmother’s garden.
 Since then her professional plant path has meandered through organic farms, national parks and residential landscapes.
 She loves connecting people and plants and believes intentional design can have profound positive effects on conservation and community efforts.
-Abby holds a Bachelor’s of Science in environmental design and certificates in permaculture, herbalism and organic land care.
+Abby holds a Bachelor’s of Science in environmental design and certificates in permaculture, herbalism, horticulture and pollinator stewardship.